onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 Right now, account `0x07` owns it, so it has sole power to mint new tokens.
-We could have had a `mintTokens` function defined in the contract, but then we would have to check the sender of the function call to make sure that they are authorized, which is not the recommended way to perform access control.
+We could have had a `mintTokens` function defined in the contract, but then we would have to check the sender of the function call to make sure that they are authorized, which is not the recommended way to perform access control in Cadence.

 As we explained before, the resource model plus capability security handles this access control for us as a built in language construct